Chunks of tender and juicy chicken perfectly pan seared then smothered in a creamy low carb poblano pepper and mushroom sauce!

 - salt and pepper to taste

 - Remove and add to a bowl covered with plastic wrap (this will loosen the skin and make it much easier to peel).
-This is the same method I used when I made my Chorizo & Cauliflower Stuffed Poblano Peppers last year and it works perfectly!

 - Set aside for a few minutes and allow the peppers to steam.
 Then remove the plastic wrap from the bowl, gently scrape off the skin of the poblano, and dice.

-- Heat a skillet to medium and add in the olive oil, chicken, salt and pepper, then sear for a few minutes, remove and set aside.
+- Heat a large pot to medium and add in the olive oil, chicken, salt and pepper, then sear for a few minutes, remove and set aside.
 Add in the butter and sauté the mushrooms and get some good color on them.
 Remove and set aside, then add in the garlic and sauté for about 20 seconds, careful not to burn it.

 - Toast the smoked paprika for 10 seconds, then deglaze the pan with the white wine, scraping up the little brown bits of flavor.
 Stir in the cream cheese and heavy cream.
 Once melted, add back in the chicken, mushrooms, cilantro, chicken stock and poblano peppers.
 Simmer on low, covered for 8-10 minutes or until thickened nicely and the chicken is cooked through.